nbari/DALMP/docs/database/CacheFlush.rst

     CacheFlush(sql or group, $key=null)

-:sql or group: The query to flush or the group name :$key: The custom key assigned to the query.
+:sql or group: The query to flush or the group name.
+:$key: The custom key assigned to the query.